thomashulst/quantrma_ex/README.md

+These course materials were used during academic year 2020/2021.
+The materials will stay online for the foreseeable future, but will no longer be updated.
+A new course website will be created for academic year 2021/2022.

 ## Important notes
 This is the lab manual for Quantitative Research Methods & Analysis at EUC.
 As with the textbook, this manual was adapted from "Answering questions with data" by Mattew J.C.
 Crump.